 - Abutment- this is a metal piece that attaches to the top of the implant post and secures the crown and post together.

 - Dental crown- this is the visible portion of the replacement tooth and is fitted on top of the abutment.
 Typically made from porcelain, it is custom-made to look and feel like your natural teeth.

 Evaluation for Dental Implants

-If, like many others, you feel implant dentistry is the choice for you, we request that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by Dr. Daya at Agape Dental Clinic Millwoods.
-Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+If you are interested in implant dentistry, you will need to visit a dentist for a comprehensive evaluation that will involve radiographs and a review of your health history.
+During this visit, your specific needs will be addressed by our doctor at Agape Dental Clinic Millwoods.
+Your concerns are important to us, and our dedicated team will work closely with you to ensure that your procedure is a success.

 Dental Implant Procedure

 Dental implants are titanium metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts (abutments) are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth (crowns).

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually fusing with the jawbone (osseo-integration).
 You should be able to wear temporary crowns or dentures and eat a soft diet during this time.
 At the same time, your dentist designs the final crown, bridgework or denture, which will ultimately improve both function and aesthetics.